 Hey.
 Today I’m going to talk about the no contact rule that you’ve probably read all about as you were searching around the internet for ways to get back together with your ex.

 If you haven’t heard about the no contact strategy, it’s pretty simple.
-Basically, what this strategy involves is ignoring your ex for a period of time after the breakup in order to win that back.
+Basically, what this strategy involves is ignoring your ex for a period of time after the breakup in order to win your ex back.
 It’s that simple.

 Generally speaking, most people advocate around a month of no contact after the breakup if you want your ex back.